LegacyNsfw/Cpu32Emulator/misc/journal.md

 > Use Uno's SplitView control to create a "hamburger" menu on the left side, containing buttons for the file operations listed in requirements.md

 That went pretty well, except for the fact that none of the buttons actually do anything.
+To be fair, the implementations were scheduled for future phase.

+**Note to self: revise the order of Claude's proposed phases / stages so that hands-on testing can start sooner.**

+So I asked it to implement the "Load ROM" button, and found a new problem: it just hallucinated the Unicorn emulator API, from the namespace to the class name to everything else.
+That led to a lot of failed attempts to resolve those missing names by rebuilding, restoring packages, etc, before I realized what was going on.
+Pointing it at the sample code got it unblocked.

+Claude:

+> I can see the file has a completely different structure with outdated API calls.
+The current code uses Arch.M68K, Mode.M68K32, MemoryMap, MemoryRead, RegisterRead, etc. I need to completely rewrite this file with the correct UnicornEngine 2.1.3 API.
+Let me replace the entire file...